axibase/atsd/rule-engine/README.md

 ## Grouping

-Once the sample passes through the filter chain, the sample is allocated to matching [windows](window.md) grouped by metric, entity, and optional tags.
+After passing through the filters, each sample is allocated to a matching [window](window.md) grouped by metric, entity, and optional tags.
 Each window maintains its own array of data samples in working memory.

 The commands can be associated with windows in a 1-to-1 fashion by enabling the **All Tags** setting or by enumerating all tags as the [grouping](grouping.md) tags.